A review of possible effects of cognitive biases on the interpretation of rule-based machine learning models: Background and Related Work

 In the present view, we define cognitive biases and associated phenomena broadly.
 We include cognitive biases related to thinking, judgment, and memory.
 We also include descriptions of thinking strategies and judgmental heuristics that may result in cognitive biases, even if they are not necessarily biases themselves.

 \paragraph{Debiasing} An important aspect related to the study of cognitive biases is the validation of strategies for mitigating their effects in cases when they lead to incorrect judgment.
-A number of such \emph{debiasing} techniques has been developed, with researchers focusing intensely on the clinical and judicial domains (cf. e.g. \citep{lau2009can,croskerry2013cognitive,martire2014interpretation}), apparently due to costs associated with erroneous judgment in these domains.
+A number of such \emph{debiasing} techniques have been developed, with researchers focusing intensely on the clinical and judicial domains (cf. e.g. \citep{lau2009can,croskerry2013cognitive,martire2014interpretation}), apparently due to costs associated with erroneous judgment in these domains.
 Nevertheless, general debiasing techniques can often be derived from such studies.

 The choice of an appropriate debiasing technique typically depends on the type of error induced by the bias, since this implies an appropriate debiasing strategy \citep{arkes1991costs}. \citet{larrick2004debiasing} recognizes the following three categories: psychophysically-based error, association-based error, and strategy-based error.
-The first two are attributable to unconscious, automatic processes, sometimes referred to as ''System~1''.
+The first two are attributable to the unconscious, automatic processes, sometimes referred to as ``System~1''.
 The last one is attributed to reasoning processes (System~2) \cite{evans2013dual}.
 For biases attributable to System~1, the most generic debiasing strategy is to shift processing to the conscious System~2 \citep{lilienfeld2009giving}, \citep[p.
 491]{shafir2013behavioral}.

-\enlargethispage*{12pt} Another perspective on debiasing is provided by \citet{croskerry2013cognitive}, who organize debiasing techniques by their way of functioning, rather than the bias they address, into the following three categories: educational strategies, workplace strategies and forcing functions.
+Another perspective on debiasing is provided by \citet{croskerry2013cognitive}, who organize debiasing techniques by their way of functioning, rather than the bias they address, into the following three categories: educational strategies, workplace strategies and forcing functions.
 While \citet{croskerry2013cognitive} focused on clinicians, our review of debiasing aims to be used as a starting point for analogous guidelines for an audience of machine learning practitioners.
 For example, the general workplace strategies applicable in the machine learning context include group decision making, personal accountability, and planning time-out sessions to help slowing down.
+All of these strategies could lead to a higher probability of activating System 2 and thus reducing the biases which originate in the failure of System 1.